elof/popular/_data/jeanne/2020-08-25-best-art-crafts-supplies.md

 ### Paint and Paint supplies

-1. Crayola(R Premier Tempera Paint
+1. Tempura Paint: We love crayola anything.
+This Crayola Premier Tempera Paint is no exception.
+It’s thick and pigmented.
+We like to get

 Crayola Paint Set in Earth Tone Craft Acrylic Paints